Vivek-Patel123/Mini-AI-Chess/README.md

-# Mini Chess - COMP 472 Project (Winter 2025)
+# Mini AI Chess

 Welcome to **Mini Chess**!
-This project is part of the COMP 472 course, implementing an AI-driven adversarial search for a simplified version of chess.
+This game implements an AI-driven adversarial search for a simplified version of chess.
 The game supports human and AI play, with the AI utilizing **Minimax and Alpha-Beta pruning**.

 ---